slin96/master-thesis/challanges/README.md

 # On Challenges in Machine Learning Model Management

-- The focus of the following notes is challenges in ML Model Management
+- The focus of the following notes is: Challenges in ML Model Management
 - Problems have their roots in
     - complexity of ML systems
     - lack of declarative abstraction
-    - heterogeneity of the resulting code bases
+    - heterogeneity of the resulting codebases
 - questions of model management encounter a growing interest in academic community

 ## Conceptual Challenges

 - Machine Learning Model Definition
-    - difficult to define the actual model to mange
+    - difficult to define the actual model to manage
     - not only model parameters/weights are important but also preprocessing steps (e.g. feature transformation)
-    - do we consider model as 'balck-box'?
+    - do we consider model as 'black-box'?
     - do we present model in form of comprised of operations with known semantics
-    - complexity of many real world ML applications make definition of model even more difficult
+    - complexity of many real-world ML applications make definition of model even more difficult

 - Model Validation
-    - everytime when: data changes/new software dependencies/improved model -> performance must be re-validated
+    - every time when: data changes/new software dependencies/improved model -> performance must be re-validated
         - must ensure:
             - trained and evaluated using same training, test and validation set
             - same code for evaluating metrics